AlehsanAliyev/WRO_2025_AZE/codes/README.md

 ## Round 2 Upgrades
 Round 2 keeps everything above, and layers in a few more checks for a busier map.

-- **Extra "ras" sensors**: digital inputs on pins `2`, `3`, `4` act like front/left/right beacons (likely from a Raspberry Pi or ToF module).
+- **Extra "ras" sensors**: digital inputs on pins `2`, `3`, `4` act like front/left/right beacons (from a Raspberry Pi).
 They let the bot notice opponents driving the wrong way or blocking the lane.
 - **Timers as memory**:
   - `lefttimer` and `righttimer` store how many 30 ms steps we spent squeezing around an obstacle.
 Afterwards the main loop keeps steering away for a scaled-down amount of time so the robot drifts smoothly back to the center (`round2.ino` lines 95-137).
   - `left_obstacle_timer` and `right_obstacle_timer` count how long an IR sensor stays triggered.
-If either hits `30`, the code assumes we are rubbing the wall and executes a short “reverse and swing out” escape move (`round2.ino` lines 139-170).
+If either hits `30`, the code assumes we are rubbing the wall and executes a short "reverse and swing out" escape move (`round2.ino` lines 139-170).
 - **Front watchdog**: `front()` watches `rasback` (the naming is historical; it is really looking ahead).
 If it sees a HIGH signal, the car stops progressing, keeps the wheels straight, and backs up until the path is clear before making another attempt (`round2.ino` lines 178-188).
 - **Turn exit tweak**: after finishing the usual steer-dance, Round 2 immediately calls `backward()` with a slightly higher speed to pull the rear axle fully into the lane.
 That extra step makes the car settle faster before releasing control back to the main loop (`round2.ino` lines 192-242).